vouch/vouch-proxy/README.md

 ```

-if lasso is configured behind the **same** nginx reverseproxy (perhaps so you can configure ssl) be sure to pass the `Host` header properly, otherwise the JWT cookie cannot be set into the domain
+If lasso is configured behind the **same** nginx reverseproxy (perhaps so you can configure ssl) be sure to pass the `Host` header properly, otherwise the JWT cookie cannot be set into the domain

 ```{.nginxconf}
 server {